aiashow2015/aiashow2015/docs/machine-setup.md

 Homebrew is a Mac OS "package manager."
 This just means that it will do all of the annoying parts of installing a whole slew of free software from the internet.
 There are several of them.
 Homebrew is my favorite.
-(You can use any one that you want as long as you install all if the right packages.)
+(You can use any one that you want as long as you install all of the right packages.)

 Homebrew works best when you install it in the default location, /usr/local.
 But sometimes. you might not have write permission there, so you